After Dobbs: the Assault on Reproductive Justice and Equality

 Moderated by Naomi Mezey, Professor of Law, Georgetown University Law Center and G+JI Faculty Co-Director

-With Michele Goodwin, Professor of Law, University of California, Irvine School of Law, Kathryn Kolbert, Reproductive Rights Litigator and Journalist, Krystal Leaphart, Senior Policy Analyst, National Birth Equality Collective, Ria Tabacco Mar, Director, ACLU Women’s Rights Project, Rafia Zakaria, Author, Attorney and Activist, African American Policy Forum, Mary Ziegler, Professor of Law and Historian, University of California, Davis School of Law
+With Michele Goodwin, Professor of Law, University of California, Irvine School of Law, Kathryn Kolbert, Reproductive Rights Litigator and Journalist, Krystal Leaphart, Senior Policy Analyst, National Birth Equality Collective, Ria Tabacco Mar, Director, ACLU Women’s Rights Project, Rafia Zakaria, Author, Attorney and Activist, African American Policy Forum, Mary Ziegler, Professor of Law and Historian, the University of California, Davis School of Law

 Dr. Michele Goodwin is Chancellor’s professor of Law at the University of California, Irvine where she directs the Center for Biotechnology and Global Health Policy.
 Her writings address pressing matters of law, society, and global health.
 An award-winning author, her publications appear across numerous law review articles and book chapters.
-She is author of Policing The Womb: Invisible Women and the Criminalization of Motherhood.
+She is the author of Policing The Womb: Invisible Women and the Criminalization of Motherhood.
 She is the host of the popular podcast, On the Issues with Michele Goodwin, at Ms. magazine.
 Her writings address pressing matters of law, society, and global health.

 Kathryn Kolbert is a public-interest attorney, journalist, and entrepreneurial leader, she has been recognized by The National Law Journal as one of the “100 Most Influential Lawyers in America.”
 In 1992, Kolbert made her second appearance before the U.S. Supreme Court, arguing Planned Parenthood v.
 Casey.
 This landmark case has been widely credited with saving Roe v.
-Wade with what has called “one of the most audacious litigation strategies in Supreme Court history.”
+Wade with what has been called “one of the most audacious litigation strategies in Supreme Court history.”

 Krystal Leaphart is the Senior Policy Analyst at the National Birth Equity Collaborative.
-In this role, Krystal, is responsible for helping to shape the NBEC Federal, State and Local policy and advocacy priorities.
+In this role, Krystal is responsible for helping to shape the NBEC Federal, State, and Local policy and advocacy priorities.
 Using her decade of experience in legislative advocacy and grassroots activism, she makes recommendations to elected officials and important stakeholders on the best way to advance birth equity using a Reproductive Justice Lens.
 Krystal also worked to make sure that elected black women across the country centered black women and girls in their policy agendas at the National Organization of Black Elected Legislative Women.

 Ria Tabacco Mar is the Director of the ACLU’s Women’s Rights Project, where she oversees the ACLU’s women’s rights litigation.
 Previously, she was a senior staff attorney with the ACLU’s Lesbian Gay Bisexual Transgender & HIV Project, where she fought gender stereotypes, sex segregation, and attempts to use religion to discriminate in schools, at work, and in public places.
 Ria was part of the ACLU’s litigation team representing Aimee Stephens and Don Zarda, whose cases were decided as part of the recent Supreme Court ruling recognizing that federal employment law protections apply to LGBTQ people.
 Ria has been recognized on The Root 100 annual list of the most influential African Americans ages 25 to 45 and as one of the Best LGBT Lawyers Under 40 by the National LGBT Bar Association.